quanghuynguyenhua/Montreal-Parking/src/Reverse-Geocoding/README.md

 ## Backup and Continuation
 The script includes functionality to save a backup of the processed data after each chunk.
 If the process is interrupted for any reason, you can restart the script and it will continue from the last successfully processed chunk, preventing the need to start over from the beginning.
 This ensures data is not lost and reduces redundancy in API usage and processing time.

-Each backup is saved under the name 'backup_{start_row}_{end_row-1}.csv', where {start_row} and {end_row-1} denote the indices of the first and last rows of the data chunk respectively.
+Each backup is saved under the name 'backup_{start_row}_{end_row-1}.csv', where '{start_row}' and '{end_row-1}' denote the indices of the first and last rows of the data chunk respectively.
 When restarting, the script checks for the latest available backup and continues from the next chunk.

 ## Output